Warrants and Corelevance

 Warrants

-This idea of unexpressed beliefs that justify an argument evokes the idea of the warrant from the field of argumentation theory.
+This idea of a third belief that justifies the relevance of a premise to a conclusion evokes the idea of the warrant from the field of argumentation theory.

 The warrant doesn’t have to be a logical formula such as “if people are wearing jackets it must be cold outside”.
 It can be based on any kind of inferential rule (deductive, inductive, intuitive) or argumentation scheme (authority, analogy, example) – whatever justifies the inference in the mind of the arguer.
 Some academics use different terms for these concepts: our terminology is influenced by the influential Toulmin model, except we prefer the traditional terms premise and conclusion over grounds and claim.
 More precise definitions of our terms are given in the Deliberati Argument Model.